-Access to Primary Care
+Access to Care

 many members of Wellstar’s community have care access challenges in large part due to insurance constraints and provider access shortages.
 At Wellstar, we are committed to serving our community’s most vulnerable and under-resourced populations.
-Programs like Wellstar 4-1 Care help increase access to care and provide reduced-cost outpatient medical services through our partnership with a network of community clinics.
+Our community clinic partnership network helps increase access to care and provide reduced-cost outpatient medical services.
 By partnering with community clinics, healthcare systems like Wellstar can help reduce emergency department visits, decrease avoidable readmissions, boost patient satisfaction scores, and identify a patient’s health risk factors before an illness develops.

 Wellstar Behavioral Health offers a variety of services to assist the unique health needs of our community members.
 As part of our ongoing efforts, the Wellstar Opioid Steering Committee is focused on planning and implementing a comprehensive response to growing opioid misuse.
 A collaborative team of Wellstar providers, patients and communities have come together to help reduce opioid misuse, abuse and addiction.
 Three physician-led workgroups lead the charge using provider and patient education, clinical initiatives, and community awareness and engagement.

 To address the behavioral needs of community members and mitigate the role of mental health stigma, Wellstar's Soul Support delivers three evidence-based programs to provide mental health education and support to congregations.